-We got ourselves a 10 pounder and set about carving the same with the template supplied along with a pumpkin carving kit.
-If you have never carved a pumpkin before, you are running out of excuses not to,anymore – this following step by step pictures will show you how simple it is to get started Lets start shall we?
-First lets select a template to work on.
+We got ourselves a 10 pounder and set about carving it with the template supplied along with a pumpkin carving kit.
+If you have never carved a pumpkin before, then this following step by step pictures will show you how simple it is to get started.
+You can either choose to use free hand or like us use a template.
 We chose a cheeky smiling template for our pumpkin.
-Tear it out from the book ( or if you have downloaded from net, simply take a print out and set it aside)
+Tear it out from the book (or if you have downloaded from net, simply take a print out and set it aside)

 The very first step would be to draw and cut the lid off the pumpkin.
 We used the following tools which we got for pumpkin carving.
 But if you follow the pictures, you will find that they are doable with stuff from your house itself.